 Folding carp cradles are versatile in many ways.
 With modern designs, they fold down and are also easy to carry.
 The fish is protected by thick padding on the floor of the cradle and is prevented from escaping onto the bank by padded, high side walls.

 The terrain can also be an issue, but generally, they are slightly more versatile than the framed version.
 One huge benefit of a folding carp cradle is that they make it easy to return the fish to the water simply by lifting and lowering it wholesale into the water.

 What features do I need in a carp cradle?

-- Where is my carp cradle going to be used?
-If you regularly fish on steep banks or uneven ground then you will most likely need either a folding style or at least adjustable feet and legs if you opt for a carp cradle with a frame.
-Not all frame models have the functionality.
+- Where is it going to be used?
+If you regularly fish on steep banks or uneven ground then you will most likely need either a folding style or at least adjustable feet and adjustable legs if you opt for a carp cradle with a frame.

-- How much padding do I need on my carp cradle?
+- How much padding do I need ?
 If you are in the market for big fish you’ll appreciate that they can be heavy, cumbersome and sometimes strong.
 It only takes one moment of carelessness to injure a heavy carp.
 The more padding on your carp cradle, the better.

 - Which is most stable?
 If you don’t mind fishing in all conditions, you probably want a fish cradle that is very secure.
 Folding designs of carp cradles often have anchor holes or pegging points where you can secure them to the ground.